 And if you have sleep apnea, it’s important to get treated.
 Remember: treatment you don’t use is as bad as no treatment, so if you can’t adapt to CPAP, consider an alternative like oral appliance therapy.

-If you want to learn more about sleep apnea diagnosis and treatment in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal.
+If you want to learn more about sleep apnea diagnosis and treatment in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist.